gravitational/careers/challenges/product/challenge-2.md

 After the team has approved your design document, you may begin submitting pull requests with the implementation.

-After the implementation is complete, prepare a presentation and demo and schedule a 45 minute call with the interview team.
-During this call you will present your solution to the audience and answer any questions.
+After the implementation is complete, prepare a presentation and demo, then schedule a 45 minute call with the interview team.
+During this call you will present your solution to the interview team and answer any questions.

 After the demo, the interview team will assemble and vote using +1, -2 anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2